 Disney princess villains are an important part of any Disney princess movie!
-I mean, they’re so awful that it just makes us root for our favorite princesses even more.
-From Malificent to Ursula, we’ve got the complete list of the villains that bring all the drama!
+I mean, they’re so awful that it just makes us root for our favorite princesses even more, right.
+From Malificent to Ursula, we’ve got the complete list of villains that bring all the drama!

-No Disney princess movie would be complete without at least one villain.
+None of the Disney princess movies would be complete without at least one villain.
 Poor Cinderella and Moana even got stuck with several.
 The good part about it is that it just makes our happy endings even happier, right?

 I’ve already made a Disney princess list but it’s high time I put together a list of the Disney princess villains.
-From the first Disney princess movie in 1938 to the most recent one with Moana, here are all the Disney princess villains we love to hate!
+From the first Disney princess movie in 1938 to the most recent one with Moana, here’s every evil Disney villain you love to hate!

 Disney Princess Villains